pulse-framework/pulse/docs/v3/docs/state.md

 # `.type()`

 Force State to only allow mutations of provided type.
-This is different from Typescript as it enforces the type at runtime.
+This is different from TypeScript as it enforces the type at runtime.
 Some extensions of State are by default forced to a particular type, such as [Groups]() (Array) and [Data]() (Object).

 ```ts
 MY_STATE.type(Boolean);